 Lake Isabella is a very small town located in the state of California.
 With a population of 3,606 people and two constituent neighborhoods, Lake Isabella is the 557th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lake Isabella is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Lake Isabella isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lake Isabella are a mix of both white- and blue-collar jobs.
 Overall, Lake Isabella is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lake Isabella who work in office and administrative support (20.04%), sales jobs (19.38%), and food service (12.12%).
+There are especially a lot of people living in Lake Isabella who work in sales jobs (23.57%), office and administrative support (20.10%), and food service (12.65%).

 Lake Isabella is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Lake Isabella in 2010 was $17,300, which is low income relative to California and the nation.
-This equates to an annual income of $69,200 for a family of four.
-Lake Isabella also has one of the higher rates of people living in poverty in the nation, with 36.70% of its population below the federal poverty line.
+The per capita income in Lake Isabella in 2010 was $17,565, which is lower middle income relative to California, and low income relative to the rest of the US.
+This equates to an annual income of $70,260 for a family of four.
+Lake Isabella also has one of the higher rates of people living in poverty in the nation, with 39.18% of its population below the federal poverty line.

 The most common language spoken in Lake Isabella is English.
 Other important languages spoken here include Spanish and African languages.